lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 This option is only available *after* you have authorized, since information from Facebook needs to be fetched.

-Just go to the plugin settings through the WordPress *Tools* menu and select the page you want the links to be added to using the option *Add to page*.
+Just go to the plugin settings through the WordPress *Tools* menu and select the page you want the links to be added to using the option *Add to page* on the tab *Page/group*.
-Maybe you want to check the option *Add as page owner* too.
-If you do that, you have to re-authorize one time more, because an extra Facebook permission is required for that.
-Note that pages and groups exclude each other.
+Note that pages and groups exclude each other (except in the [Pro version](http://www.faircode.eu/al2fbpro/)).
+You can only add links to pages you are owner of.

 = U13 I want to add links to a group =

 This option is only available *after* you have authorized, since information from Facebook needs to be fetched.

-Just go to the plugin settings through the WordPress *Tools* menu and check *Use groups*.
+Just go to the plugin settings through the WordPress *Tools* menu and check *Use groups* on the tab *Page/group*.
-You have to re-authorize one time more now, because an extra Facebook permission is required to access groups.
+You'll have to re-authorize one more time, because an extra Facebook permission is required for this.
-After you have done that, you can select the group to add links to.
-Note that pages and groups exclude each other.
+Note that pages and groups exclude each other (except in the [Pro version](http://www.faircode.eu/al2fbpro/)).
+Also note that it is only possible to add links using your personal account (a Facebook limitation).
+However, you can add links to pages as page owner, so consider switching to pages.

+If you want to add links to a group, the Facebook account you authorized with should have permission to that group.

 = U14 How can I use hyperlinks on Facebook? =